savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 ##### .contain

-**```.contain```** does not compete with ```.combine``` and ```.ignore``` because it does not do the same thing at all.
+**```.contain```** does not compete with ```.combine``` and ```.ignore``` because it does not serve the same purpose.
 While it will create a new accessibility element in the tree, their children won't be dropped.
-As a result, this modifier is only useful to order elements, [making sure all the children of the newly created elements are navigated before going to the next accessibility element](https://developer.apple.com/documentation/swiftui/accessibilitychildbehavior/contain#discussion).
+As a result, this modifier is only useful to structure navigation and order elements, [making sure all the children of the newly created elements are navigated before going to the next accessibility element](https://developer.apple.com/documentation/swiftui/accessibilitychildbehavior/contain#discussion).

 To get more insights on whether to group elements or not, refer to [🎨 Inclusive design 101](C-IDE.md).